 October 24, 2019

-Dr. André Corriveau joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves as Vice-Chair of the Performance Committee.
+Dr. André Corriveau joined the Canadian Partnership Against Cancer’s Board of Directors in 2019 and serves as Vice-Chair of the Board of Directors.

 Dr. Corriveau is a health services delivery and public health consultant who served as the Chief Public Health Officer with the Department of Health and Social Services, Government of the Northwest Territories from October 1997 to February 2009 and from June 2012 to August 2018.
 From 2009-12, Dr. Corriveau was Chief Medical Officer of Health for Alberta Health Services.
 Prior to that, he was a family physician and Director of Professional Services for the Inuulitsivik Health Centre in Nunavik, Quebec as well as regional medical officer of health in Nova Scotia.

 Dr. Corriveau is a graduate of the Faculty of Medicine of McGill University, has a Master’s in Business Administration from Laval University and a Fellowship in Public Health and Preventive Medicine from the Royal College of Physicians and Surgeons of Canada.
-He is also an adjunct professor with the Faculty of Medicine of the University of Calgary.
+He is also a member of the Advisory Board for the National Collaborating Centre on Healthy Public Policy.

 Dr. Michael Crump